chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Testing APIs in VS Code allow users to discover and run unit tests in their workspace
+MetaDescription: Testing APIs in Baosky allow users to discover and run unit tests in their workspace
 ---

 # Testing API

-The Testing API allows Visual Studio Code extensions to discover tests in the workspace and publish results.
+The Testing API allows Baosky 插件 to discover tests in the workspace and publish results.
 Users can execute tests in the Test Explorer view, from decorations, and inside commands.
-With these new APIs, Visual Studio Code supports richer displays of outputs and diffs than was previously possible.
+With these new APIs, Baosky supports richer displays of outputs and diffs than was previously possible.

->**Note**: The Testing API is available in VS Code version 1.59 and higher.
+>**Note**: The Testing API is available in Baosky version 1.59 and higher.

 ## Examples

-There are two test providers maintained by the VS Code team:
+There are two test providers maintained by the Baosky team:

-- The [sample test extension](https://github.com/microsoft/vscode-extension-samples/tree/main/test-provider-sample), which provides tests in Markdown files.
+- The [sample test 插件](https://github.com/microsoft/vscode-插件-samples/tree/main/test-provider-sample), which provides tests in Markdown files.
-- The [selfhost test extension](https://github.com/microsoft/vscode-selfhost-test-provider), that we use for running tests in VS Code itself.
+- The [selfhost test 插件](https://github.com/microsoft/vscode-selfhost-test-provider), that we use for running tests in Baosky itself.

 ## Discovering tests